firesand/Gentoo-easy-install/README.md

   * **Installation Fails**: The script will prompt you to drop into an emergency shell to fix issues.
 Most commands can be retried without restarting the entire process.
   * **`blkid` Errors After Partitioning**: Ensure all devices are unmounted before starting.
 Use `wipefs -a <device>` to clear old filesystem signatures if problems persist.
   * **Chrooting After a Failed Install**: If you need to fix the installed system, mount your root partition under `/mnt` and run `./install --chroot /mnt`.
+  * **Unbound Variable Errors**: All configuration arrays are now proactively initialized, preventing these errors completely.

 ### 🔧 Power User Recovery Methods